-Obviously, native apps are highly intuitive and high performant.
-The native app development tools support their respective operative system’s UI/UX, updates, etc. They have been distributed through Google Play Store as well as the App Store.
+The Native apps are highly intuitive and highly performant.
+The native app development tools support their respective operative system’s UI/UX updates.
+They have been distributed through Google Play Store as well as the App Store.

 The development speed of native apps is slow because you have to build the same app twice for different platforms with different codes and teams of developers.
 Following are the key features of native apps on the basis of the technology used.

-Hybrid or cross-platform native apps are basically a blend of both native and web app technologies.
-There are a lot of frameworks and technologies available to develop a hybrid app eventually.
+Hybrid or cross-platform native apps are a blend of both native and web app technologies.
+A lot of frameworks and technologies are available to develop a hybrid app eventually.

 The core of a hybrid app is written using web programming languages like HTML, CSS, and Java and runs within a native application.
 The development speed and cost are lesser than native apps.